Whether you’re looking for a holiday filled with rest and relaxation, or an action-packed adventure, Rarotonga has a lot to offer!

-Check out the markets in the heart of Avarua from 8 am to 2 pm on Saturdays.
+Check out the markets in the heart of Avarua from 8 am to 2 pm on Saturday morning.
 You’ll find the locals here buying their fresh fruit and veggies for the week.
 We visited in the pouring rain and it was still bustling.

 Come on an empty stomach as there’s tonnes of food to choose from; fresh fruit smoothies made right in front of you, waffles, skewers, and baked goods.
 Be sure to try the chicken rice with mushroom sauce.

 As well as food, this is the best place to do your souvenir shopping, plus there are often local dance performances.
 Grab a selection of dishes, have a picnic in front of the stage, and watch the performances.

 Muri beach also puts on the Muri beach night market on Tuesdays, Wednesdays, Thursdays, and Sundays from 5 pm to 8 pm.
 The Muri beach night market is better for delicious food, but the Punanga Nui market is better for souvenirs.